This 4 ingredient potato soup is as easy and as good as it gets! Try it and see for yourself.

 - Boil the potatoes in chicken or beef stock.
 Or drop a cube or two of bouillon into the boiling water to flavor it.

 - Add herbs.
 Fresh rosemary and thyme are my faves.
 But you can add whatever you like best (fresh or dried)

 - Add cheese.
 I have a suggestion to add cheese as a garnish below.
 But a handful of mature cheddar in the soup will make a big difference!

 Tips for Making The Best Soup

-- Cut the potatoes in uniform sizes so they cook evenly.
+- Cut the potatoes in uniform sizes.
 If some pieces are bigger than others, you might get chunks that are overcooked and others that are still raw.

 - Monitor the potatoes regularly.
 You don’t want them to be too tender, otherwise, you’ll get mashed potatoes instead of a chunky soup.

 - Don’t drain the water.
 After boiling, the water will have turned into a tasty vegetable stock which will add flavor to the soup.